 - Fines for export violations can reach up to $1 million per violation in criminal cases.

 - Administrative cases can result in a penalty amounting to the greater of $250,000 or twice the value of the transaction.

 - Criminal violators may be sentenced to prison for up to 20 years, and administrative penalties may include denial of export privileges.

 If you’re an exporter who is considering exporting to Canada, consider this: Shipping Solutions export documentation software can help you quickly create the necessary documents and stay compliant with export regulations.
 Click here to register for a free online demo of the software.

 This article was first published in October 2017 and has been updated to include current information, links and formatting.
-It is one in a series of articles exploring exporting to specific countries across the globe, including China, India, Japan, Mexico and the United Kingdom.
+It is one in a series of articles exploring exporting to specific countries across the globe, including China, India, Japan, Mexico, Brazil, and the United Kingdom.